-Do you want to know how to use the Voice Memos app or record audio on iPhone?
-Perhaps you’re a student who wants to document lectures for future study.
-Perhaps you’re a journalist who wants to record an interview.
-Or perhaps you’re a musician who wants to lay down some demos without the fuss of using dedicated music software.
-Regardless of the particular purpose you have in mind, using Voice Memos and recording audio on iPhone is painlessly easy.
+Do you want to know how to use the Voice Memos app or record audio on an iPhone?
+Perhaps you’re a student who wants to document lectures for future study, a journalist who wants to record an interview, or a musician who wants to lay down some demos without the fuss of using dedicated music software.
+Regardless of the particular purpose you have in mind, using Voice Memos and recording audio on an iPhone is painlessly easy.
 It may not get all the attention other iPhone apps receive, but it’s certainly one of Apple’s unsung heroes.

-How to use Voice Memos and record audio on iPhone
+How to use Voice Memos and record audio on an iPhone

 Usually, you’ll find Voice Memos in the Utilities folder on your iPhone’s Home screen.
 Once you open it, you’ll be taken straight to its main interface.

-At the bottom of the screen, you’ll see a circular red button.
+Step 1: At the bottom of the screen, you’ll see a circular red button.
 This is the Record button.
-Press it to begin recording.
+Select it to begin recording.

 How to use Voice Memos to edit or delete recorded audio

 Once you’ve recorded something, Voice Memos lets you do a number of things with your recording.

 Step 1: By selecting the More icon (which looks like three horizontally aligned dots) below your recording, you can bring up a menu that presents various options.